fivetran/dbt_fivetran_utils/README.md

 ----

 ## SQL and field generators
+These macros create SQL or fields to be included when running the package.
 ### add_pass_through_columns ([source](macros/add_pass_through_columns.sql))
 This macro creates the proper name, datatype, and aliasing for user defined pass through column variable.
 This macro allows for pass through variables to be more dynamic and allow users to alias custom fields they are